alphagov/govuk-puppet/README.md

 vagrant-govuk directory.
 This is merged on top of all other node definitions.
 The following keys are currently available for customisation:

 - `box_dist` Ubuntu distribution.
-Currently "precise".
+Currently "trusty".
 - `box_version` Internal version number of the GDS basebox.
 - `memory` Amount of RAM.
 Default is "384".
 - `ip` IP address for hostonly networking.
 Currently all subnets are /16.